Kong/docs.konghq.com/app/konnect/dev-portal/applications/dynamic-client-registration/okta.md

 ## Configure the Dev Portal

 Once you have Okta configured, you can set up the Dev Portal to use Okta for dynamic client registration (DCR).
+This will require two flows, one to create the DCR Provider, and one to create the Auth Strategy.
+DCR Providers are standalone configurations, meaning after you set up the Okta DCR Provider, you can reuse that config in many auth strategies.

 1. Sign in to {{site.konnect_short_name}}, then select {% konnect_icon dev-portal %} **Dev Portal** from the menu.

-2. Click **Settings** to open the Dev Portal settings.
+2. Click **Application Auth** to open the authentication settings for your API Products in your Portal.

-3. Click the **Application Setup** tab to open the DCR settings for your Dev Portal.
+3. Click the **DCR Providers** tab to see all your DCR Providers.

+4. Click the **New DCR Provider** button to begin creating your Okta config.
+Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.

-4. Enter the **Issuer URL** for your authorization server, and the **Token** that were created in Okta.
+5. Enter the **Issuer URL** for your authorization server and the **DCR Token** that you created in Okta.
+Select Okta as your **Provider Type**.

+6. Save your DCR Provider.
+You should now see it in the list of DCR Poviders.

+7. Click the **Auth Strategy** tab to see all your Auth Strategies.
+Select **New Auth Strategy** to create an auth strategy that uses the DCR Provider you just added.

+8. Enter a Name to be seen only in Konnect and a Display Name that will be displayed on your Portal.
+In the **Auth Type** dropdown menu select DCR.
+In the **DCR Provider** dropdown, select the name of the DCR Provider config you just created.
+Your **Issuer URL** will be prepopulated with the Issuer URL you added to the DCR Provider.

-5. Enter the names of the **Scopes** and **Claims** as comma-separated values in their corresponding fields.
+9. Enter the names of the **Scopes** and **Claims** as comma-separated values in their corresponding fields.
 The values should match the scopes or claims that were created in Okta.

    {:.note}
    > **Note:** You can use any of the existing scopes besides **`openid`**, as using the `openid` scope prevents you from using client credentials.
 If the **Scopes** field is empty, `openid` will be used.

-6. Click **Save**.
+10. Click **Save**.

    If you previously configured any DCR settings, this will overwrite them.